Ali al-Mandri: As re-founder of Tetouan

-The city of Tetouan had just suffered major destructions in separate occasions during the 15th century.
+The city of Tetouan had just suffered major destructions on separate occasions during the 15th century.
 In 1399, Castilians burned down the city and enslaved its population in retaliation for piracy activities.
 An attack by the Portuguese, who had already captured Ceuta to the north, followed in 1436.

 He is considered as the refounder of the city of Tetouan, a city already in ruins after its destruction.
 It is there where he took refuge with his troops and 400 members of the 32 noble Granadine families in the 1491 fleeing the Christian advance in the south of the Iberian Peninsula.

 He later wrote to the founder and governor of the neighboring newly founded city of Chefchaouen, Ali ibn Rashid al-Alami asking him to send competent people to build a wall of protection for Tetouan.
 In exchange he put himself at the service of Ali Ibn Rashid, then lord of northern Morocco, who was in constant struggle with the Portuguese garrisons based in Ceuta.
 He later found himself facing the tribe of Beni Hozmar who wanted to impede the continuation of the works.

 Ali al-Mandri is often confused with his grandson or nephew, Sidi al-Mandri II, who married Sayyida al-Hurra, daughter of Moulay Ali ibn Rashid al-Alami, to further strengthen and foment unity against the Iberians.
 This lady soon became a de facto vice-governor with her husband entrusting her the reins of power each trip he made outside the city.
 When the latter died in 1540, the population, who had become accustomed to seeing her exercise power, accepted her as a governor of Tétouan, giving her the title of al-Hurra.